Pet Safety in Automobiles

 It can seem like a lot to consider for your next drive with your pet, but as long as you plan a bit and take proper precautions, you and Sparky can have miles of fun on your next road trip.

-For more pet travel information, visit the links on the next page.
+For more pet travel information, visit the links below.

 Related HowStuffWorks Articles

 - Cats Play.
 "Snoozer Lookout Pet Golf Cart Seat."
 (Accessed 1/19/09) http://www.catsplay.com/golfseat.php3

 - Family Education.
 "Automobile Safety for Dogs."
 (Accessed 1/19/09) http://life.familyeducation.com/dogs/travel/45672.html